TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 ##### jQuery:
 What about [jQuery](http://skillcrush.com/2012/07/23/jquery/)?
 It's a library of commonly used javascript widgets and functions that more or less has taken the internet by storm.
 It's actually written in javascript so you don't have to go through the pain of building a popup modal dialog box, for example, the long way.
 It also gives you the incredibly easy ability to select elements on the webpage ("DOM elements") so you can start modifying their properties, whether that's hiding them, moving them, dropping down menus... it's all in your hands!

+jQuery will let you take your javascript knowledge and start really diving into your webpages and messing with the elements.

 ##### Assignment:
-Learn about jQuery by doing [Codecademy's jQuery Section 1](http://www.codecademy.com/tracks/jquery)("Introducing jQuery") and [Code School's try jQuery](http://try.jquery.com/).
+* Learn about jQuery by doing [Codecademy's jQuery Section 1](http://www.codecademy.com/tracks/jquery)("Introducing jQuery") and [Code School's try jQuery](http://try.jquery.com/).
 The remaining Codecademy sections are, again, extra credit and will be covered later in the curriculum.

 Want to help?
 [Tell us](mailto:curriculum@theodinproject.com) how long that course took (whether just the section 1 or the whole thing) so we can let others know!

 ##### Additional Resources

-Reading: The first several sections of the [Javascript 101 tutorial on learn.jquery.com](http://learn.jquery.com/javascript-101/).
+* Reading: The first several sections of the [Javascript 101 tutorial on learn.jquery.com](http://learn.jquery.com/javascript-101/).

-Interactive: Do the additional sections in the [Codeacademy Javascript Track](http://www.codecademy.com/tracks/javascript).
+* Interactive: Do the additional sections in the [Codeacademy Javascript Track](http://www.codecademy.com/tracks/javascript).

 ##### JS/jQuery Mini-Project:
+Estimated Time: 3-6 hrs

 **Sketch Pad**
 * Create a web page (or use [JSFiddle](http://jsfiddle.net/)) with at least a 32x32 grid of square divs.
 Set up a hover effect so it changes the color of the square when your mouse passes over it, leaving a trail through your grid like a pen would.
 Have a button at the bottom to reset the grid to blank white.
 It may be easier to make borders between grid elements while you're figuring out how to place them.
 * Then try cranking up the granularity of the grid (say, a 128x128 grid of the same total size).
 Hopefully you've utilized a loop to create your grid and this should be a simple matter of changing a few inputs.
+* If you've got a cool solution, send it (or at least a screenshot) to [curriculum@theodinproject.com](mailto:curriculum@theodinproject.com) so we can show it as an example!

 ### Back End Basics
-Estimated Time: ??? hrs
+Estimated Time: 25-35 hrs

 The three languages of the front end are fairly standardized -- HTML for presentation, CSS for markup, and Javascript for scripting.
 The back end is a different story... you can run pretty much anything you want to on your server since it doesn't rely on you user's browser understanding what's going on.
 All the browser cares about is whether you've sent it properly formatted HTML, CSS and Javascript files (and other assets like images, videos, etc.).
 That's led to a whole lot of different choices for back-end languages.
 As long as it can take in an HTTP request and spit out some HTML, you can probably put it on a server somehow.